Skip navigation

 *Rates are subject to change at any time.
 The per-credit-hour tuition rate is for SBL master’s level courses only.
 Concentration courses taken from the other schools at Regent University are charged at that school’s tuition rate.

-Derrick Rodgers, Doctor of Strategic Leadership, 2024 Mentee
+Janet L. Garcia, Doctor of Strategic Leadership, 2025 Mentee